 That unfortunately changed when the game suddenly became unavailable for download last year.
-Without any notice, the buy button disappeared from all digital stores including Steam and GOG.
+Without notice, the buy button disappeared from all digital stores, including Steam and GOG.

 Is RollerCoaster Tycoon 3 ever coming back to Mac?

-No explanation was officially given at the time but Eurogamer soon discovered it was all most likely due to a lawsuit between Atari and RollerCoaster Tycoon 3 (RCT 3) developer Frontier.
+No explanation was officially given at the time but Eurogamer discovered it was all most likely due to a lawsuit between Atari and RollerCoaster Tycoon 3’s (RCT 3) developer Frontier.

 This was later confirmed by GOG, who said: